practicalli/clojure/docs/clojure-cli/projects/create-from-template.md

 ## Run Project in a REPL

-Change into the directory and test the project runs by starting a REPL with [rebel readline](/repl-driven-development/rebel-readline/)
+Change into the directory and test the project runs by starting a REPL with [Terminal REPL](/clojure/clojure-cli/repl/)

 ```bash
 cd playground && clojure -M:repl/rebel